xavidelamo/mgci-docs/docs/source/annex2.rst

 Annex 2
 =======

-Step-by-step instructions to calculate Sub-indicator 15.4.2a Mountain Green Cover Index in QGIS
+Manual steps to calculate Sub-indicator 15.4.2a in QGIS
 -----------------------------------------------------------------------------------------------

 This section of the tutorial explains in detail how to calculate value